mongodb/docs/source/core/replication.rst

 .. warning::

-   A :option:`mongod` instance will not rollback more than 300 megabytes of data.
+   A :program:`mongod` instance will not rollback more than 300 megabytes of data.
 If your system needs to rollback more than 300 MB, you will need to manually intervene to recover this data.